MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-storage.md

 If the group policy "Allow Storage Sense" is disabled, then this policy does not have any effect.

-Enabled:
-You must provide the minimum age threshold (in days) of a file in the Downloads folder before Storage Sense will delete it.
+If you enable this policy setting, you must provide the minimum age threshold (in days) of a file in the Downloads folder before Storage Sense will delete it.
 Support values are: 0 - 365.

 If you set this value to zero, Storage Sense will not delete files in the user’s Downloads folder.
 The default is 0, or never deleting files in the Downloads folder.

-Disabled or Not Configured:
-By default, Storage Sense will not delete files in the user’s Downloads folder.
+If you disable or do not configure this policy setting, then Storage Sense will not delete files in the user’s Downloads folder by default.
 Users can configure this setting in Storage settings.

 <!--/Description-->
 <!--ADMXMapped-->